 - 1) An account statement showing a check clearing is accepted as proof if it shows the:

-- a) Check number,
+- Check number,

-- b) Amount,
+- b) Amount.

-- c) Payee's name, and
+- Payee's name, and c)

-- d) Date the check amount was posted to the account by the financial institution.
+- Date the check amount was posted to the account by the financial institution.

 - 2) An account statement showing an electronic funds transfer is accepted as proof if it shows the:

-- a) Amount transferred,
+- Amount transferred,

-- b) Payee's name, and
+- Payee's name, and b)

-- c) Date the transfer was posted to the account by the financial institution.
+- Date the transfer was posted to the account by the financial institution.

-- An account statement showing a credit card charge (an increase to the cardholder's loan balance) is accepted as proof if it shows the:
+- 3) An account statement showing a credit card charge (an increase to the cardholder's loan balance) is accepted as proof if it shows the:

 - a) Amount charged,

-- b) Payee's name, and
+- Payee's name, and

 - c) Date charged (transaction date).